voruti/HueControl/README.md

 1. `bridgeIp`: The IP of your Philips Hue Bridge.
 2. `applicationKey`: The application key (previously username) to authorize on the Hue Bridge.
+3. `acknowledgementLights`: Lights (either their v2 API ID or their name) that need extra confirmation to prevent accidental activation.

 A CORS proxy is currently needed to access the Hue v2 API.
 An example Nginx configuration can be found at `nginx/_nginx.conf`.
 See also [next paragraph](#docker):